1316

 Imagine trying to have a conversation with a person that doesn't speak the same language as you.
 If both your RTU and master station don't speak the same language, then there's no effective exchange of information.

-In other words, communication protocols allow monitored devices exchange information with monitoring devices.
+In other words, communication protocols allow monitored devices to exchange information with monitoring devices.
 However, each device must support the same protocol in the same version, and any differences might result in communication errors.

 If you're starting to research about remote monitoring system, you probably noticed that manufacturers select which protocols their equipment will conform to.
-This means that you'd be choosing not only your monitoring solution, but the protocol used to support it.
+This means that you'd be choosing not only your monitoring solution but the protocol used to support it.
 There are two major types of protocols that devices use: open and proprietary.

 Open vs proprietary protocols